-I was also excited about my next stop, though, not too far away and still with Aoraki in sight, I was headed to a freedom camping spot on the shores of Lake Pukaki.
+I was also excited about my next stop, though not too far away and still with Aoraki in sight, I was headed to a freedom camping spot on the shores of Lake Pukaki.
 There are several freedom camping areas along the lake for fully self-contained vehicles.
 Some are marked on the map, and others are just by a sign in the grass.

-Follow the road round to the right and continue on past 3 turnings on the left to Freedom Camping areas.
+Follow the road round to the right and continue on past three turnings on the left to Freedom Camping areas.
 The next left takes you down to an area where you can freedom camp.
 It’s not well signposted, so is very quiet.

-Relaxing at the lake – a perfect ending way to finish off the things to do in Mt Cook
+Relaxing at the lake – a perfect way to finish off the things to do in Mt Cook

-I parked up right by the lakeside, with just a short drop down the bank to the stony lakes edge and the water.
+I parked up right by the lakeside, with just a short drop down the bank to the stony lake edge and the water.
 It was perfect for taking my paddleboard out easier.
 I went for a wander along the lake edge.
 On one of the rocks, someone had left a beautiful painting of the mountains.
 The caption read, “Take Time to Take it in” That is exactly what I did.

 I spent a wonderful three days here, mostly alone.
 A couple of other vans arrived to stay overnight and then move on.

-I spent my time paddleboarding on the clear waters of Lake Pukaki, floating around sitting on the board just taking in the views, sitting relaxing and reading beside the van, and just generally chilling out in the peace and quiet, making the most of my last few days before I had to turn and head north, towards home.
-Back to the reality of real life and back to work.
+I spent my time paddleboarding on the clear waters of Lake Pukaki, floating around sitting on the board just taking in the views, sitting relaxing and reading beside the van, and just generally chilling out in the peace and quiet, making the most of my last few days before I had to turn and head north, towards home, back to the reality of real life and back to work.